THasthika/AudioMosaic/README.md

 - **Metadata Management**: Annotate and manage metadata associated with your audio files, including labels, tags, and any other relevant information.
 - **Preprocessing**: Apply various preprocessing techniques to your audio data, such as audio augmentation, feature extraction, and signal processing.
 - **Audio Augmentation**: Perform data augmentation on your audio files to increase the diversity and robustness of your dataset.
 Apply techniques like time stretching, pitch shifting, background noise addition, and more.
-- Visualization: Visualize audio waveforms, spectrograms, and other audio representations to gain insights into your dataset.
+- **Visualization**: Visualize audio waveforms, spectrograms, and other audio representations to gain insights into your dataset.
 - **Data Splitting**: Split your dataset into training, validation, and testing subsets, ensuring proper evaluation of your machine learning models.
 - **Export**: Export your processed dataset in a format suitable for your machine learning framework or library.